 - Tolerance: indicates the precision with which edges are traced. - O For a detailed bitmap, use a setting of 7 or greater.
-More nodes will be produced. - If the bitmap is of poor quality or has long, smooth edges, then use a setting of 3 or less.
-A loose Tolerance will avoid imperfections in the bitmap, though fine details may also be lost. - Corners: modifies corner recognition and is used to help distinguish parts of the bitmap that represent a corner, versus parts that represent a tight curve. - 0 For angular bitmaps that are composed mostly of sharp corners, use a setting or 7 or greater. - 0 For bitmaps that are composed mostly of curves use a setting of 3 or less. - O For bitmaps that have a mixture of curves and sharp corners, use a setting of 4 to 6. - Speckle Filter: Bitmaps that are generated using a scanner often contain speckles, which are usually caused by a scratched or dirty scanner bed.
+More nodes will be produced. - If the bitmap is of poor quality or has long, smooth edges, then use a setting of 5 or less.
+A loose Tolerance will avoid imperfections in the bitmap, though fine details may also be lost. - Corners: modifies corner recognition and is used to help distinguish parts of the bitmap that represent a corner, versus parts that represent a tight curve. - 0 For angular bitmaps that are composed mostly of sharp corners, use a setting or 7 or greater. - 0 For bitmaps that are composed mostly of curves use a setting of 4 or less. - O For bitmaps that have a mixture of curves and sharp corners, use a setting of 5 or 6. - Speckle Filter: Bitmaps that are generated using a scanner often contain speckles, which are usually caused by a scratched or dirty scanner bed.
+Also, poor resolution images will often have random speckles of color that are not to be traced.
 To ignore these imperfections, the Speckle Filter may be applied as part of the trace.
-However, be cautious of using a high setting, since small details could be mistaken for speckles.
-Set the speckle filter factor as a percentage of the overall bitmap size. - Snap Long Lines to Vertical/Horizontal: When using a scanner to create a bitmap, the original document may not be perfectly aligned.
+Don't hesitate to increase this value to a high number, especially if the image doesn't contain any tiny details that need to be tarced. - Snap Long Lines to Vertical/Horizontal: When using a scanner to create a bitmap, the original document may not be perfectly aligned.
 As a result, lines that were intended to be precisely horizontal or vertical will be slightly incorrect.
 Set the value to the number of degrees that need to be corrected.
 For example, a setting of 5 degrees will correct lines that are "off" by that amount.
 If the Degrees cannot be set high enough, then the document should be scanned again or the bitmap can be rotated on the workspace. - Small Shape Accuracy: assess the ratio between the largest bitmap objects versus the smallest. - 0 When the ratio appears large, set the accuracy to high (7-10). - 0 When objects are similar in size, set the accuracy to low (Off 3).